daniellenasc/projeto-livraria-fabula/README.md

 ## About the programming

 The project has developed in SPA with the use of React and Material UI.
-It has a complete CRUD with the consumption o a [API](https://ironrest.herokuapp.com/livrariaFabula) created by the team especialy for the project.
+It has a complete CRUD with the consumption of a [API](https://ironrest.herokuapp.com/livrariaFabula) created by the team especially for the project.

-Its features !
+Its features:

 -   Search books
 -   Add and Edit books
 -   Delete books

-## Link of the project deploy on netfly
+## Link of the project deploy on Netlify

 https://livrariafabula.netlify.app/